XavierDupuis/selfhosted-experiments/CONTRIBUTING.md

         └── ...
     ```

-2. **Working Configuration:**
+### > Launching
   - Ensure that the Docker Compose file works with the command `docker-compose up -d`.
   - If a different command is required, clearly document it in the README within the subdirectory.

+### > Configuration

-3. **Environment Variables:**
+ - **Environment Variables:**

     - Ensure to include a meaningful `.env.template` file that serves as a template for users to configure their environment variables.
     - Clearly document all required variables and their default values in the `.env.template` file.